By Jie Li

 Chapter 3 concerns the profusion of propaganda photographs extolling the achievements of the Great Leap Forward, on the one hand, and the near-total absence of photographs of the ensuing famine, on the other.
 Li argues that these inseparable phenomena are, at least partly, the product of the history of the Western photographic gaze in the preceding Republican era, when images of opium smokers and women with bound feet seemed to shape global perceptions of China as poor and backward.
 As a result, after 1949 photography was charged, as Li puts it, with “transforming China’s image of shame into images of pride, photographic ‘exposures’ of societal darkness into photographic ‘projections’ of the nations’ bright future” (107-08).
 The ideological underpinning of this type of photography was, of course, “revolutionary realism and revolutionary romanticism.”
 The trick for photographers under the new regime was how to balance making the country look good and being truthful, with the latter mostly losing out to the former.

 The Great Leap Forward was, somewhat surprisingly given the paucity of documentary images of poverty and hunger, the beginning of the emergence of mass photography in China, when domestically-made cameras could be purchased by a widening populace.
 The periodical Mass Photography was also founded in the Great Leap and served as a textbook for budding photographers on how to see and how to photograph the world around them.
-More from a sense of “patriotic sentiment” than from “political censorship” (141), Li argues, photographers were thus primed not to take pictures of poverty, hunger, and other problems.
+More from a sense of “patriotic sentiment” than from “political censorship” (141), Li argues, photographers were thus primed not to take pictures of poverty, hunger, and other social problems.

 Propaganda photography during the GLF was, of course, not innocent: it contributed to the utopian fervor that led directly to the worst famine in human history.
 But these sorts of artifacts should be included in a memorial museum: “Rather than dismissing propaganda photos or treating them as objective windows onto a historical past,” Li argues, “we should recognize both the aspirations they express and their complicity in the catastrophe” (147).